John Beland: Dolly Parton, Ricky Nelson and The Flying Burrito Brothers (1977–1989)

 Despite Beland's objections related to producing, The Burrito Brothers (who had now dropped "Flying") went on to score major country hits, a first in their ten-year prior history.
 Certain band members objected to the new country direction, and as a result was fired.
 The act became a duo.
 Beland also objected to using any part of The Burrito Brothers' name and suggested that he and Gib Guilbeau change it completely, but the record label refused.
 Although he and Guilbeau's history was just as extensive as any past members of The Flying Burrito Brothers, critics still chastised them for using the name.
 Despite the critics, Beland and Guilbeau went on to score hit after hit in years to come, songs like "She Belongs To Everyone But Me", "Closer To You", "I'm Drinking Canada Dry", "Does She Wish She Was Single Again" and others, many penned by Beland and Guilbeau.
 The Burrito Brothers were now a hit country act for Curb/CBS, touring the world and appearing on TV throughout the country.
 They also performed at the International Country Music Festival in London's Wembley Stadium with Waylon Jennings, The Bellamy Brothers, George Jones, Jerry Lee Lewis, and Tammy Wynette.

 In 1981, they received the Billboard number-one music award for making the transition from pop to country music.
 They also received Record World Magazine's award for "Best New Vocal Group of 1981".
-A year later, they spearheaded a campaign which helped get their idol, the late country music legend Lefty Frizzell, induced into the Country Music Hall of Fame.
+A year later, they spearheaded a campaign which helped get their idol, the late country music legend Lefty Frizzell, inducted into the Country Music Hall of Fame.
 That same year, both Beland and Guilbeau moved from California to Nashville to become a true part of the country music industry.
 Beland went right to work doing sessions, while Guilbeau concentrated on songwriting.
 Through it all, problems with Curb Records persisted.
 A third album produced by Randy Scruggs was shelved, even though it yielded two hits, "Blue and Broken Hearted Me" and "Would You Love Me One More Time".
 Beland lobbied for a producing role but continued to be ignored by the label.

 In 1983, they were teamed with producer Brent Maher, who produced The Judds.
 Beland approved this development, as the two had worked together on his solo album in 1972 when Maher was an engineer at Las Vegas Sound.
 Now Maher was a hot producer, and he and Beland worked well together.
 The single they did was an old John Fogerty song called, "It's Almost Saturday Night".
 Both Beland and Guilbeau were excited about this recording because it was reminiscent of their days with Swampwater.
 It had the big sound of Guilbeau's fiddle, matched with Beland's big Telecaster.
 The single was a hit, but then Curb fired Mayer over a financial dispute, and the duo was back to no producer.